Acccent/cosmogram/src/_posts/how-many-designers-does-it-take-to-create-a-card-game.md

 ---
 In November of 2021, [Osama Dorias](https://twitter.com/osamadorias), [Liz England](https://twitter.com/lizardengland) and [Sam Boucher](https://twitter.com/MonsieurEureka) organised a game jam (slash social experiment, slash communal design performance) titled "How many designers does it take to create a card game?"

 I was invited, along with 99 other designers, to create a single card which would, along with the 99 other cards, form a deck to be used in a very chaotic game.
-Basically the only things I knew when I started designing the card was that:
+Basically the only things I knew when I started designing the card were that:
 1. All cards would be shuffled into a shared deck from which players would draw 5 cards;
 2. A turn simply involves playing up to 2 cards (following the instructions on the cards), then drawing back up to 5;
 3. Cards played are placed in front of the player and remain there, unless stated otherwise.